Azure-Samples/MachineLearningSamples-MarketCampaign/README.md

 ## Use Case Overview

 A company, such as retail bank, wants to do market campaign prediction.
 The task is to build a pipeline that automatically analyze the bank market dataset, to predict the success of telemarketing calls for selling bank long-term deposits.
 The aim is to provide market intelligence for the bank and better target valuable customers and hence reduce marketing cost.
-In addition, the bank may also want to analyze customer feedback in order to provide additional insight to enhance market campaign prediction.
-This requires a pipeline that automatically analyzes customer feedback messages, to provide the overall sentiment for the bank, thus helping the bank gain extra insights from social media to optimize their market strategy.
+Moreover, the bank may also want to analyze customer feedback in order to provide additional insight to enhance market campaign prediction.
+This requires a pipeline that automatically analyzes customer feedback messages, to provide the overall sentiment for the bank, thus helping the bank gain extra information from social media to optimize their market strategy.

 Some of the factors contributing to bank market campaign include: